jbush001/jbush001.github.io/_posts/2015-02-28-automatic-cache-prefetching.markdown

 test, although it's probably safe to infer that hardware multithreading also improves memory utilization.
 Rule 3 states that the operation should occur most of the time anyway.
 In the most degenerate benchmarks I ran, this is not
-true: the vector write optimization skips the operation often in some cases.
+true: the vector write optimization skips the operation often in the test case.

 There are other experiments I could have run.
 For example, it might be interesting to disable the vector write optimization to see if there was a